State of Georgia Rental Assistance Program

 What documents will the landlord need to provide?

-- Proof of ownership and Authorization/Agreement to act on behalf of owner if management company
+- Proof of ownership or Authorization/Agreement to act on behalf of owner if management company

 - W-9 and bank information for ACH payment